Garry Leo Dennis Hackle passed away peacefully surrounded by his family at Bulkley Lodge in Smithers, BC on Jan.19th 2019.

 Garry is survived by his son George Hackle and daughter in law Karen Hackle (Pratt), granddaughters, Amy & April Hackle as well as by his daughter Tanya Amonson (Hackle) and son in law Ken Amonson.

-To send flowers to the family or plant a tree in memory of Garry Hackle, please visit our floral store.
+To send sympathy gifts to the family or plant a tree in memory of Garry Hackle, please visit our tribute store.